tylerchessman/PBI_FRED_EIA/README.md

 # Enpublica data connector for Power BI
-A custom Power BI Data Connector for the St. Louis Federal Reserve (FRED) and U.S. Energy Information Administration (EIA) database
+A Power BI Data Connector for the St. Louis Federal Reserve (FRED) and U.S. Energy Information Administration (EIA) databases.

 ### Summary
-The Enpublica data connector provides easy access to over 1 million economic and energy-related time series directly in Power BI.
-In addition to simple time series (i.e. date/value), the FRED and EIA databases also host a variety of multidimensional datasets.
-Finally, this connector exposes a small set of supplemental datasets directly from Enpublica - including older historical data and a custom date dimension.
+The Enpublica data connector provides access to over 1 million economic and energy-related time series directly in Power BI.
+In addition to simple time series (i.e. date/value), the FRED and EIA databases host a variety of multidimensional datasets.
+This connector also exposes a small set of supplemental datasets directly from Enpublica - including historical data and a custom date dimension.

 ### Prerequisites
 Each data source requires its own api_key - which needs to be obtained directly from the respective publisher: